The South West Coast and The Grampians

 • Exceptional picnic lunches and snacks en route

-• Private tour of UNESCO World Heritage site, Budj Bim, with an indigenous guide
+• Private tour of UNESCO World Heritage site, Budj Bim, with a First Nations guide

 • Support vehicle